Home

 General Information

 The European Association of Nuclear Medicine (EANM) is the largest organisation dedicated to nuclear medicine in Europe.
-In this role, the EANM has become the umbrella organisation representing the whole sector towards European institutions and other international institutions.
+In this role, the EANM has become the umbrella organisation representing the whole sector towards European institutions and other international organisations.

 Vision, Mission and Goals